capactio/website/docs/feature/policies/action-policy.md

             - name: additional-parameters # Name must match one of the parameter defined under `additionalInput.parameters` in the Implementation
               value:
                 replicaCount: 3
+          additionalTypeInstances: # Injects additional TypeInstances for the Implementation
+            - name: sample # Name must match one of the parameter defined under `additionalInput.typeInstances` in the Implementation
+              id: 0b6dba9a-d111-419d-b236-357cf0e8603a

   - interface: # Configures a second rule in the Action policy
       path: cap.interface.database.mongodb.install
     oneOf: